yourneighborhoodealer-sys/HealthApp/zenwell-mobile/README.md

 # ZenWell Mobile

-ZenWell Mobile is the React Native version of the ZenWell wellness companion, built with **Expo** for easy deployment to Android devices.
-This app allows you to track your daily habits, journal your thoughts, chat with an AI assistant (placeholder) and manage simple settings.
-It is designed to run natively on Android and can be previewed using **Expo Go**.
+ZenWell Mobile is the React Native version of the ZenWell wellness companion, built with **Expo SDK 53** for easy deployment to Android devices.
+This version targets **React Native 0.79** and **Expo 53**, which are required to run the app in the latest **Expo Go** and to comply with Google Play’s target API level requirements【980526190401789†L150-L217】.
+The app allows you to track your daily habits, journal your thoughts, chat with an AI assistant (placeholder), and manage simple settings.
+It is designed to run natively on Android and can still be previewed using **Expo Go**.

 ## Features